Cystic fibrosis: Pathophysiology

 Most of the damage in CF is due to blockage of the narrow passages of affected organs with thickened secretions.
 These blockages lead to remodeling and infection in the lung, damage by accumulated digestive enzymes in the pancreas, blockage of the intestines by thick feces, etc. Several theories have been posited on how the defects in the protein and cellular function cause the clinical effects.
-The most current theory suggests that defective ion transport leads to dehydration in the airway epithelia, thickening mucus.
+The current theory suggests that defective ion transport leads to dehydration in the airway epithelia, thickening mucus.
 In airway epithelial cells, the cilia exist in between the cell's apical surface and mucus in a layer known as airway surface liquid (ASL).
 The flow of ions from the cell and into this layer is determined by ion channels such as CFTR.
-CFTR not only allows chloride ions to be drawn from the cell and into the ASL, but it also regulates another channel called ENac, which allows sodium ions to leave the ASL and enter the respiratory epithelium.
+CFTR allows chloride ions to be drawn from the cell and into the ASL, but it also regulates another channel called ENac, which allows sodium ions to leave the ASL and enter the respiratory epithelium.
 CFTR normally inhibits this channel, but if the CFTR is defective, then sodium flows freely from the ASL and into the cell.

 As water follows sodium, the depth of ASL will be depleted and the cilia will be left in the mucous layer.
 As cilia cannot effectively move in a thick, viscous environment, mucociliary clearance is deficient and a buildup of mucus occurs, clogging small airways.
 The accumulation of more viscous, nutrient-rich mucus in the lungs allows bacteria to hide from the body's immune system, causing repeated respiratory infections.

-The presence of the same CFTR proteins in the pancreatic duct and sweat glands in the skin also cause symptoms in these systems.
+The presence of the same CFTR proteins causes mucous plugging and obstruction pathologies in other organs.
+In the pancreas, obstruction of the pancreatic duct inhibits secretion of bicarbonate and pancreatic enzymes into the duodenum.
+The pH of chyme entering the small intestine is not effectively neutralized, degrading what pancreatic enzymes do reach the intestines.
+Fat in the chyme goes unprocessed, and poor absorption of fat-soluble vitamins results.
+Obstruction of the biliary tract results in gallstones for up to 15% of CF patients.
+Increased pressure in the hepatic portal vein can lead to splenomegaly.
+Increased fluid absorption in the intestinal tract leads to constipation and, in infants, meconium ileus.
+In sweat glands, the flow of chloride through CFTR channels is reversed compared to other affected organs.
+In CF, chloride cannot be absorbed back into the body through sweat gland tissues, causing a buildup of chloride in sweat, salty skin, fluid loss, and in severe cases, hyponatremic dehydration.